The basics of male fertility

 - A sperm’s life-cycle is around 3 months.
 That is why when male fertility treatment involves changes in diet or environment, couples are asked to wait for 3 months before trying for pregnancy again.

 - Low male fertility is usually caused by low sperm production in the testes, or a blockage in one of the reproductive tubes.

-- After 70 days of development, the nearly-mature sperms leave the testes and take another 14 days or so to pass from the testicles through several tubes before combining with fluid from the seminal vesicles, prostate gland, and the bulbourethral and urethral glands, before getting ejaculated.
+- After 70 days of development, the nearly-mature sperm leave the testes and take another 14 days or so to pass from the testicles through several tubes before combining with fluid from the seminal vesicles, prostate gland, and the bulbourethral and urethral glands, before getting ejaculated.
 (No wonder there’s tiredness afterwards!)

 - In a healthy young male, around 100 million sperm are produced in the testes daily.
 This number declines with age, stress, poor health and exposure to heat, chemicals, or radiation—all of which affect male fertility.